danjkim21/bookly-app/README.md

 - [MongoDB](https://www.mongodb.com/)
 - [EJS](https://ejs.co/)

-The Book data comes from the [Google Books API](https://developers.google.com/books/docs/v1/using).
-Books saved to your playlist are saved to MongoDB.
+The Book data comes from the [Google Books API](https://developers.google.com/books/docs/v1/using) and the [NYTimes Books API](https://developer.nytimes.com/docs/books-product/1/overview).
+Books added to your playlist are saved to MongoDB.

 <!-- GETTING STARTED -->